Treatment for Paranoid Personality Disorder

 Your doctor can assess your mental and physical health and advise you on the cause of your paranoia.
 If you’ve been taking medication, this may include a detox phase.
 You may not like this idea, but drug use can trigger dormant mental health problems.
 So if you continue to use drugs while feeling paranoid, the consequences could be severe.

-The latest treatment of paranoia guidelines for the paranoid state that medication is insufficient to treat the disease effectively and must be combined with psychosocial strategies.
+The latest treatment guidelines for paranoia state that medication is insufficient to treat the disease effectively and must be combined with psychosocial strategies.
 This includes different types of therapy.
 One of the most effective therapies for all mental health patients is hypnosis for paranoia, which uses mindfulness, goals, and action steps to help patients identify and normalize thoughts and feelings.
 Practice abnormal behaviors, practice healthy coping mechanisms, and have healthier relationships.

 Other therapies that can help patients with paranoia include motivational talks that help a patient make positive change, solution-oriented therapy that involves setting up and working towards specific goals, and experimental or creative therapies.

-During the hypnotherapy for paranoid treatment, individuals generally work to develop their life skills, including:
+During hypnotherapy for paranoid treatment, individuals generally work to develop their life skills, including:

 - Relaxation skills to reduce anxiety from paranoid thoughts.